 “Exercise and Exorcise”

-The London based artist and author Samson Kambalu, born in 1975 in Malawi, studied at the University of Malawi (BA Fine Art and Ethnomusicology, 1995-99); Nottingham Trent University (MA Fine Art, 2002-03) and Chelsea College of Art and Design (PhD, 2011 – 15).
+The Oxford based artist and author Samson Kambalu, born in 1975 in Malawi, studied at the University of Malawi (BA Fine Art and Ethnomusicology, 1995-99); Nottingham Trent University (MA Fine Art, 2002-03) and Chelsea College of Art and Design (PhD, 2011 – 15).
 He has shown his work around the world, including Dakar Biennale (2014, 2016), Tokyo International Art Festival (2009) and the Liverpool Biennial (2004, 2016) and was included in All the World’s Futures, Venice Biennale 2015, curated by Okwui Enwezor.
 His winning Fourth Plinth proposal Antelope will exhibit on Trafalgar Sqaure from September 2022 to 2024.
 Kambalu has been awarded research fellowships with Yale University and Smithsonian Institution and is an associate professor of fine art at Ruskin College and fellow at Magdalen College, Oxford University.

 Samson Kambalu works in a variety of media, including site-specific installation, video, performance and literature.
 His work is autobiographical and approaches art as an arena for critical thought and sovereign activities.
 His basic influences are Situationism, the Nyau prestation social structures of his native Malawi and the Protestant tradition of inquiry, criticism and dissent.

 In 2000 Kambalu made a work called Holy Ball, a football wrapped in pages of the Bible, and invited people to ‘exercise and exorcise’ with it at various venues, both local and international, starting with the University of Malawi’s Chancellor College.
 Since then, Kambalu has evolved a philosophy of life and art based on play and critical transgression.